 When you request to speak to an agent, you are automatically placed in a queue with this option.
 However, since the chatbot is providing unauthenticated services, they can’t provide specialized help with your protected account information.
 The bots are available 24 hours a day, 7 days a week, to advise how to make one-time payments, provide answers to frequently asked questions, and give collection notice clarification.

-Later in 2022, additional voice bots will help with the identity authentication process so that taxpayers can establish payment plans, request transcripts, and obtain information about their accounts including payoff details.
+Additional voice bots have been added to help with the identity authentication process so that taxpayers can establish payment plans, request transcripts, and obtain information about their accounts including payoff details.
 The IRS is planning to roll out more voice bots with the ability to assist with more complex tax issues.

 Additional programs and tools in development